ARTICLES

 Traditions That Exemplify the Spirit of Christmas

 Different cultures have their unique floral customs and traditions that exemplify the spirit of Christmas.
-To these diverse cultures, the Christmas period and the flowers used in the season’s decorations are, each, uniquely characteristic of specific symbolisms.
+To these cultures, the Christmas period, and the flowers used in the season’s decorations are, each, uniquely characteristic of specific symbolisms.

-In the end, however, the true magic of Christmas lies not just in the flowers used but also in the love, compassion, warmth, cheer, and togetherness that these flowers represent and their influence on the Christmas season.
-In that respect, which Christmas floral tradition will you partake in this festive season?
+What is evident, however, is that the true magic of Christmas lies not just in the flowers and floral displays used, but also in the love, compassion, warmth, cheer, and togetherness that these blooms represent and their influence on the overall festive season.
+So, which of these Christmas floral traditions tickles your fancy the most this festive season?

 You may also be interested in knowing about these iconic Christmas trees from around the world, or even these strange and unusual Christmas trees.

-Feature image by Waldemar, header image by Alexandra Mitache.
+Feature image by Waldemar, header image by Wolf Art.

 YOU MAY ALSO LIKE